 A VS Seeker is a Key Item designed to find people who want to battle in an area.
 So basically Tinder for Pokémon trainers.

-A Battle Action is generally used to roll an attack with a Move or otherwise use a Move.
-It can also be used by the trainer instead of the battling Pokémon in some situations; switching Pokémon is a Battle Action, for instance, unless throwing out the next Pokémon in line after a Pokémon faints.

-Movement Actions are fluid and narrative; they could be something like burrowing underground, taking to the skies, moving a little further away, etcetera.
-A trainer should use movement to set up for the larger actions, possibly gaining small advantages or escaping from a hazard.

-Range is theatre of the mind.
+Not all problems can be solved by fighting, but Pokémon battles are unmistakeably what fans love the most about the gameplay of the Pokémon series.
+Except contest-lovers.
+And Secret Base builders.
+And people who liked the Underground minigame.
+And people who liked Pokémon Amie.
+And Pokémon Go players.
+And Pokémon Channel players.
+And the people who played the minigames in Pokémon Stadium.
+But screw those guys, right?
+Let's go into Pokémon Battles and the nitty-gritty of pitting 'mons against each other in the staple conflict resolution of the Pokémon universe.
+A note: While central to many other games, range in Pokeymanz is theatre of the mind.
 Pokémon should be within each others' reach for Moves by default, and cases of range affecting the flow of combat should be called on a case by case basis.
 Things that could be taken into account include Moves like Fly or Dig, or arena Features or Hazards.

-It may still help to have some kind of visualization of the field, and so game mat programs like Owlbear Rodeo and Roll20 could be helpful to keep track of things.
+It may still help to have some kind of visualization of the field, and so game mat programs like Owlbear Rodeo and Roll20 could still be helpful.